ai4eu/tutorials/README.md

 * The container Specification describes how the docker container for AI4EU Experiments should be configured
 * The first simple example is a predictor for house prices
 * The second slightly more complex example is a classifier for sentiments in movie reviews
-* Please have a look at the AI4EU Webcafé introducing AI4EU Experiments https://youtu.be/hw1s225rhwQ
+* Please have a look at the AI4EU Experiments playlist: https://www.youtube.com/playlist?list=PLL80pOdPsmF6s6P6i2vZNoJ2G0cccwTPa
-* There is also one video tutorial on pipelines on the AI4EU Youtube Channel: https://www.youtube.com/watch?v=vZXoEUTO2bQ